eton1234/chess/README.md

 I built this in high school, so don't judge thanks!
+We wrote this with the BlueJ IDE.
+From what I remember I placed the game initialization logic in the Board class.
+I created movement rules for each piece, but I never got around to developing an algorithm to detect checkmates and end the game.
+I learned a lot about GUIs in Java as well as OOP while working on this project.